 The Fiscal Office operates on behalf of the State, preparing monthly reports that are the primary tools for evaluating allowable expenditures and tracking budget line items.
 According to the State, monthly reports are prepared by the State's Financial Administrator.
 Eligible entities and CAAs are encouraged to use an electronic transfer system for fund reimbursements.
 OCS reviewers examined the available monthly reports and a sampling of the subsequent CSBG disbursement from randomly selected eligible entities and CAAs.
 Administrative costs include salaries and benefits for employees paid with CSBG funds.
 Hours charged to the CSBG program vary weekly based upon the amount of time spent working on CSBG-related program.
+CS reviewed the state personnel files and determined that the state employs one full-time staff person whose salary and benefits are paid through CSBG.

 OCS reviewers examined a sampling of the hours charged for CSBG-related projects and how the recorded time is processed through payroll.
-The State does not issue credit cards for employee expenditures.
+NHDHHS does not issues credit card for employee expenditures.
+Expenditures are reported on a travel voucher with supporting documentation.